The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Potato flour

-Potato flour adds moisture to your bread and helps bind the different ingredients and helps keep your bread fresh longer.
+Potato flour adds moisture to your bread, helps bind the different ingredients and keeps your bread fresh longer.
 It is ground from dried, whole potatoes and is different from potato starch.

 Xanthan gum